What is fabulous service? How do you define a “delightful experience”?

 You can read more about applying defaults in the 6 principles of Nudge here.

 Design customer spaces to optimise natural behaviours and movements.
 This should be done to move them from point A to point B in an intuitive fashion requiring minimal human intervention.

 Global retailer Ikea is obviously a master at doing so.

-Invest in customer intelligence software and CRM systems to intelligently guess what customers may be interested in.
-While not every company can be as sophisticated as Amazon in mining customer data for insights, there are various tiers that companies can explore.
+While not every company can be as sophisticated as Amazon in mining customer data for insights, there are various types of social CRM that companies can explore.

 Develop apps and software that tap on the immense power of the smartphone.